 Blog posts, blog posts, and more blog posts.

-Every year I swear that their are more blog ideas coming out of the woodwork
+I swear that more blog ideas are coming out of the woodwork yearly.

-You have list posts, how-to guides, review posts, case study posts, and so many more options.
+You have list posts, how-to guides, review posts, case study posts, and many more options.

-In this giant list post I want to show you a bunch of blog ideas that you can test out for yourself.
-Some of these blog ideas you may be familiar with, and others you may not.
+In this giant list post, I want to simplify things while showing you the best blog ideas you can test for yourself.

 What Are the Best Blog Ideas and Topics?

-Here is my vetted list of the 97 best blog ideas that you can start experimenting with today.
+Here is my vetted list of the 97 best blog ideas you can experiment with today.

-These posts are immensely popular since most internet users are curious to learn about new things.
+These posts are viral since most internet users are curious about new things.

-How-to guides can also be available in the form of tutorials to provide a more personalized experience.
+How-to guides can also be available as tutorials for a more personalized experience.
 For example, “How to do Smokey eye makeup.”